Mshl2299/Ast-Emmental/README.md

 Feedback and suggestions are very welcome!
 Please head over to the **Discussions** tab if you have something you want to share.

 ## How to Play :video_game:
-To play my game, you will first need to download the files.
+To play "Ast-Emmental", you will first need to download the files.

 ### Steps:
 1. Press the green "**Code**" button around the top right